 (Click the character infographic to download.)

-When the hyena transforms into the cook in Pi's second story, his ugly actions plumb the depths of human evil.
+But when the hyena transforms into the cook in Pi's second story, his ugly actions plumb the depths of human evil.
 How could anyone do such a thing?
-The cook makes the second story horrific, more than anything else.
+The cook makes the second story horrific.
 We can no longer explain the cook's savagery the same way we explained the hyena's killings.
-Whereas before we could say, "It's a hyena.
-That's what hyenas do," we cannot now say, "Oh, he's human.
+It's easy enough to say, "It's a hyena.
+It's hyena-ing."
+It's significantly harder to shrug and say, "Oh, he's human.
 That's what humans do."

 Martel throws a great big complication into his story with these characters.
 If you've ever taken a philosophy class, it's what philosophers call "the problem of evil."
 How could God – all-powerful and all-just – tolerate evil?
 How could he create humans who do such evil things?
 Martel answers the question by restructuring it: How can we not believe in God – in the explanatory power of religion and fiction – when we're faced with such evil?